lwx-amr/RURankingService/features.md

 # Features to implement
-	1- Main Function
-		1- Taking job id
-		2- Get cvs with weights from DB
-		3- Divide cvs to fit classes
-		4- return the number of cvs in each class
-		5- return class A cvs
+	1- Classifying cvs (mapping them to class A or B or C) 2- Get classes each with num
-	2- Return cvs of some class A, or B, or C
+	3- Return cvs of some class A, or B, or C
-	3- Get some cv with cvID
+	4- Get some cv with cvID